 5. Get licenses and permits.

-6. Obtain financing.
+6. Obtain business funding.

-After all of your hard work, it’s time to make your dream of entrepreneurship a reality… and launch your new business.
+After all of your hard work, it is time to make your dream of entrepreneurship a reality, and launch your new business.
 To make your launch a success, get the word out in the weeks ahead on social media, and on your website.
 Also, send an email announcement to your friends, family members, and business contacts.
 New businesses are newsworthy, so call the editor at your local newspaper to let them know about your company, and ask if you can be featured in a story.